-Plenty of people look forward to the end of a year because it means the holiday season is approaching.
-With this, come fun times with family and friends.
-But for lots of people, the approaching holiday season means buying gifts — and likely, overspending their budgets.
+People look forward to the end of a year because it means the holidays are approaching.
+This often means some time away from work, and fun times with family and friends.
+But for lots of people, the holiday season also means buying gifts — and likely, stress as a result of overspending their budgets.

-We’ve been there, and despite the joy you can get from giving a gift, the stress that comes with overspending your budget is real.
+We’ve been there, and despite the joy, you can get from giving a gift, the stress that comes with overspending isn’t fun.
 Laptops, in particular, can be expensive.
-And with lots of people working from home and lots of kids doing their schoolwork virtually, they have become a hot item.
+And with lots of people working from home and lots of kids doing their schoolwork virtually, laptops remain a hot item.

-While we can’t promise to remove all of your holiday stress, we can help you find a great deal on a newish laptop.
+While we can’t remove all of your holiday stress, we can help you find a great deal on a gently used laptop.
 Keep reading to learn more about the laptops we recommend.

-When it comes to buying a laptop you have a few starting points, get a MacBook with macOS, a Chromebook with ChromeOS, or a model that runs Windows.
-The MacBook line splits into the MacBook Air and Pro.
-And while there are plenty of Chromebooks available, we recommend the Pixelbook or Pixelbook Go, which are both from Google.
-As far as Windows goes, you’ll find countless options, but similar to getting the Google version of a Chromebook, we suggest getting a Windows laptop that is made by Microsoft, in part, because the Surface lineup is built really well.
+When it comes to buying a laptop you have a few starting points, you can get a MacBook with macOS, a Chromebook with ChromeOS, or a Windows laptop.
+The MacBook line splits into the MacBook Air and MacBook Pro.
+And while there are plenty of Chromebooks available, we tend to recommend the Pixelbook or Pixelbook Go, which are both from Google.
+As far as Windows goes, you’ll find countless options, but similar to getting the Google version of a Chromebook, we suggest getting a Windows laptop that is made by Microsoft, in part, because the Surface lineup has phenomenal build quality.

-We don’t have an official laptop of Swappa, but we do have a fair amount of Swappa employees who use a MacBook — so the Apple laptop lineup seems like a great place to start.
+There isn’t an official laptop at Swappa, but a fair number of Swappa employees own a MacBook — so the Apple laptop lineup seems like a great place to start.
 Apple tends to support their laptops for long periods of time, which means you have the option to pick up an older model, spend less money, and still get the latest version of macOS.

 Of the two models, the Air and the Pro, the Air is likely the better option for regular day-to-day usage such as web browsing, email, watching streaming videos, and editing images.
 The Air is also often the lower-priced model.
 The MacBook Air is also a bit lighter in weight, has a slimmer exterior design, and has a bit better battery life as compared to the MacBook Pro.

 Apple generally releases a new model of the Air and Pro lineups each year.
-We’re big believers in not needing the newest model, so we would recommend checking out the few years prior, from 2017, 2018, and 2019.
-These three models are very similar in hardware specs, and they all run the latest version of macOS, so we recommend browsing for the newest model of the bunch that fits in your budget.
-Similarly, the MacBook Pro models from 2017, 2018, and 2019 are all solid options to consider purchasing in 2020.
+We’re big believers in not needing the newest model, so we would recommend checking out the few years prior, from 2018 and 2019.
+These two models are very similar in hardware specs, and they both run the latest version of macOS, so we recommend browsing for the newest model of the bunch that fits in your budget.
+Similarly, the MacBook Pro models from 2018 and 2019 are all solid options to consider purchasing in 2020.

 If you are still hoping to spend a bit less on your MacBook, you can safely go back another year or two depending on your budget needs.
 Even going back to the 2015 model year, you will still be getting the latest version of macOS.

 Our top two recommendations from Microsoft include the Surface Pro and the Surface Laptop.
+Or the Microsoft Surface Go if you are looking for something a bit more portable.
 Microsoft has been making each of these models for several years, which means you should be able to find a model that fits your needs — and your budget.
-As a starting point, these are both Windows laptops that run Windows 10.
-The Surface Pro is a two-in-one with a detachable keyboard, and the Surface Laptop is a more traditional laptop with a fixed keyboard.
+As a starting point, these are Windows laptops that run Windows 10 and can be updated to Windows 11.
+The Surface Pro and Surface Go are two-in-one styles with a detachable keyboard, and the Surface Laptop is a more traditional laptop with a fixed keyboard.

-The Surface Pro is currently on version 7 and dubbed the Surface Pro 7.
-The Surface Laptop is on version 3 and dubbed the Surface Laptop 3.
+The Surface Pro is currently on version 8 and dubbed the Surface Pro 8.
+The Surface Laptop is on version 4 and dubbed the Surface Laptop 4.
+The newest Surface Go is the Surface Go 3.
 Buying an older model means spending a bit less, but we recommend not going back too far into the past.
-The Surface Pro 5 was released in 2017, and the first Surface Laptop was also released in 2017.
-These would both make excellent laptops today, even in 2020.
+The Surface Pro 6 was released in 2018, and the Surface Laptop 2 was also released in 2018.
+These would both make excellent laptops today, even in 2021.
+Perhaps more importantly, these 2018 models can be upgraded to Windows 11.

-Stepping up to the Surface Pro 6 or Pro 7, or the Laptop 2 or Laptop 3 would mean getting a bit newer, and a more powerful laptop.
+Stepping up to the Surface Pro 7, or the Laptop 3 would mean getting a bit newer, and a more powerful laptop.
 But of course, that also means spending a bit more money.
 Basically, the key deciding factor here is whether you want a two-in-one style or a traditional laptop-style.
-From there, we recommend looking at the newest model that fits within your budget.
+From there, and as we did with the MacBook, we recommend looking at the newest model that fits within your budget.

 The Surface Go is similar to the Surface Pro, just smaller in size.
 The Surface Go is a two-in-one computer with a detachable keyboard, which means it functions as a tablet or traditional laptop computer.
-Features of the Surface Go include a 10.5-inch touchscreen display, Intel processors, and options for 4GB or 8GB of RAM, and 64GB, 128GB, or 256GB of SSD storage.
+Features of the Surface Go include a 10.5-inch touchscreen display, Intel processors, and they run the “S” version of Windows, either Windows 10 Home S mode or Windows 11 Home S mode.

 Finally, we come to the Chrome OS laptops.
 The key advantage Chrome OS has over other laptops is simplicity.
 The operating system removes the need to manage the laptop and allows you to just use the laptop.
 You’ll find Chrome OS laptops from a variety of manufacturers, but our key recommendations are two models from Google; the Pixelbook Go and the Pixelbook.